OpenInternet/System_Administrator_Guide_Text/en/best_practices/data_security_backup_and_recovery/index.md

 Understand local data retention laws before disposing digital files - such as employee records, tax information.
 Moreover, merely deleting sensitive material is not sufficient, as it does not actually remove the data from your system.

-Disposal of data also includes protocols of securely shredding physical files & documents to prevent unauthorized access to printouts of sensitive information.
+Disposal of data also includes protocols of securely shredding physical files and documents to prevent unauthorized access to printouts of sensitive information.

 #### 8.5 Contact Management Provisions ####